saylordotorg/course_bio101b/Unit07.md

+---
+layout: default
+title: "BIO101B: Introduction to Molecular and Cellular Biology"
+course_description: "A detailed introduction to molecular biology, including proteins, carbohydrates, lipids, and nucleic acids, water, and other compounds that make up the cell.
+Particular emphasis is placed on the cell membrane, mitosis and meiosis, genetics and gene expression, transcription and translation, and cellular metabolism."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Cellular Reproduction: Mitosis** <span id="7"></span> *This unit discusses the process of cellular division known as mitosis.
  Mitosis happens in almost every cell of your body and is responsible